Language: EN

 Numerical Types

-In almost all our programs, we are going to need to manage and manipulate numbers.
-It is logical, since a program is nothing more than “a fat calculator” that does things.
-And many of those things will involve numbers.
+In almost all of our programs we will need to manage and manipulate numbers.
+It is logical, since a program is nothing more than “a big calculator” that does things (and many of those things will involve numbers).

-A number can be any quantifiable quantity or measure.
+A number can be any quantifiable amount or measure.
 For example, a person’s age, the number of occupants in a classroom, the temperature of a room, or the coordinates on a map.

-If you remember mathematics, there are different types of numbers.
-Natural, integers, real.
-In programming, generically, we are going to differentiate between two.
+If you remember math, there are different types of numbers.
+Natural, integer, real.
+In programming, generically, we will differentiate between two.

 • Numbers with decimals

-Integers are the simplest to understand and implement on a computer.
-They are the numbers that arise, for example, when counting cows in a field.
+Integer numbers are the simplest to understand and implement on a computer.
+They are the numbers that arise, for example, when counting cows in a meadow.

-Programming languages offer different types of integer variables, which vary in their size and range of values.
+Programming languages offer different types of integer variables, which vary in size and range of values.

 In general, the differences are: